hopehpc/hope-singularity/docs/user/running-a-singularity-job-with-slurm.md

 Pick a Singularity image file (`.sif`) to use. `.sif` files that can be used can be found in `/home/hope-singularity/image-files`.
 For this example, we will use `/home/hope-singularity/image-files/ubuntu.sif`.

 Please note:
-+ For convienence, the environment variable `$SIF_PATH` can be used instead of `/home/hope-singularity/image-files`.
++ For convienence, the environment variable `$SIF_FILES` can be used instead of `/home/hope-singularity/image-files`.
-+ User permissions of each `.sif` file within `$SIF_PATH` will vary.
++ User permissions of each `.sif` file within `$SIF_FILES` will vary.
 In other words, you may not have access to all of the software on the cluster.
 + `singularity run` usage will vary by container.
 Look at the subdirectories within `/home/hope-singularity/slurm-examples` for instructions regarding specific software.

 Below are two examples of running a script in a Singularity container through `jobscript.sh`.